-Kristin Davin, Psy.D., Solution Focused/Strategic Therapist and Coach
+Kristin Davin, Psy.D., Strategic Counselor, Coach, and Consultant

 As a therapist and coach, I provide clients (you!) with real life tools that can help you build and develop healthy personal and work relationships.
 Through the use of your tools, you are able to not just maximize your personal and professional growth and create a effective work environment, but also create the life you desire.

 Having helped many people grow and develop, I understand the fears and struggles that keep people stuck in certain types of behavior or unhappy situations, both professionally (where we spend most of our time) and personally.
-By examining your feelings and how they keep leading to the same types of relationships, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
+By examining your feelings and how they keep leading to the same types of relationships and behaviors, you will discover how to break this trap by ending these negative interaction patterns, ultimately designing and implementing more effective patterns that will take you down a different path.
 And we know how we communicate with others both personally and professionally affects us in profound ways and with small changes, come big and long lasting change.

 An Overview of the Counseling Process